-As I was reviewing my 2019 reader survey I was reminded of how many people asked me to write a blog post about finances.
+Over the years I have had many people asked me to write a blog post about finances.
 What tips did I have for saving?
 How do I find myself being able to afford my lifestyle and life in NYC in general?
-Did I have tips for money management when it came to self employment?
-I’ve never sat down and written a blog post related to personal finances and money management.
-So today is finally the day.
+Did I have tips to manage your money when it came to self employment?
+I think money management can be a really overwhelming topic and things like saving for retirement seem scary and foreign and hard, frankly.

 Track your expenditures carefully.